Humbly Homemade

 • Spoon the cherry filling onto the brownie batter, then use a butter knife to swirl the cherry sauce into the batter.

-• Bake for about 40 to 45 minutes, until a toothpick inserted into the brownie batter comes out clean.
-Note that a toothpick inserted into the cherry sauce won't come out clean.
+• Bake for about 35 to 45 minutes, until a toothpick inserted into the brownie batter comes out mostly clean.

 • Let it cool in the pan fully to room temperature.
 Use the edges of the parchment paper to lift the brownie out of the pan, then slice.